-First, I have to be very intentional with my time.
-If there’s something I’ve been longing to do, and it makes sense in the context of my current life and family, then I should make time for it.
-If doing something doesn’t add value to my life in some way, I shouldn’t waste any more of my most precious resource on it.
+If there's something I've been longing to do, and it makes sense in the context of my current life and family, then I should make time for it.
+If doing something doesn't add value to my life in some way, I shouldn’t waste any more of my most precious resource on it.

-Second, I realized that I need to take better care of my health.
 In order to see more summers, I need to focus on this…now.
 Working long overnight shifts can’t be good for the body.
 I’ve got to eat better, I’ve got to exercise more, and find more ways to de-stress.
 Maybe I need to meditate more (like The Happy Philosopher).

-Third, I should work less… now.
 As I’ve mentioned before, I’ve been slowly reducing my at-work time in order to achieve the right work-life balance.
-I’ve already dropped my clinical time 10-15% from last year and thought I was going at a good pace, but I’m now determined that I need to accelerate my partial retirement.
+I’ve already dropped my clinical time 10-15% from last year and thought I was going at a good pace, but I'm now determined that I need to accelerate my partial retirement.

-Lastly, I need to make the most of the rest of this summer.
 I thought of the things I wanted to do this summer and decided I’m going to make that a priority and make it happen, even if I do have to give up some work and income.
 After all, at the end of the summer, will I be happier with a little more cash, or because I made memories that will last a lifetime?

 So make time for things you’ve dreamed of, live a little more in the moment, and don't get so caught up in making money for your future that you miss what's happening now.
 There’s a balance somewhere there, and if you don’t take the time to analyze where you’re at, you might be way off.